dimitriskokoretsis/qPCR.CFX.process/README.md

 information on type of reaction, sample, amplification target, and calculated quantification cycle (Cq) per well.

-To import a CSV file, use the `fread` function of the `data.table` package.
-This will create a `data.table`, which is similar to a standard R `data.frame`.
-The differences between the two are beyond the scope of this guide, but the curious reader can find more information [here](https://rdatatable.gitlab.io/data.table/).
-The `qpcr.CFX.process` package works well with either of the two.
+There are different ways to import a CSV file into the R environment.
+We will use the `fread` function of the `data.table` package to import the data in a `data.table`, which we will call `Cq.data`.

 ``` r
 # Import data from file